The quest for CMB signatures of Conformal Cyclic Cosmology: A Machine Learning Search of Hawking Points

-Next we repeated the statistical test on pseudo-synthetic data set similarly to Fig.~\ref{fig:Pseudo_real_PSN_against_RDS}, but excluded the very few anomalies in the Planck SMICA data and plotted the zoomed in classification score in the positive tail of the distribution, shown in Fig.~\ref{fig:smica_train_south_test_north_zoom_SMICA}.
-The real data and the simulation data now completely overlap, confirming and strengthening our conclusion that Hawking points with a magnitude in the range from 100 to 400 $\mu$K amplitude and spatial Gaussian extend between 0.7 and 1.2 degrees, and small distortions thereof, cannot be found in the currently available CMB data.
+Next we repeated the statistical test on pseudo-synthetic data set similarly to Fig.~\ref{fig:Pseudo_real_PSN_against_RDS}, but excluded the very few spots of unusual brightness/temperature in the Planck SMICA data and plotted the zoomed in classification score in the positive tail of the distribution, shown in Fig.~\ref{fig:smica_train_south_test_north_zoom_SMICA}.
+The real data and the simulation data now almost perfectly overlap, confirming and strengthening our conclusion that Hawking points with a magnitude in the range from 100 to 400 $\mu$K amplitude and spatial Gaussian extend between 0.7 and 1.2 degrees, and small distortions thereof, cannot be found in the currently available CMB data.
+To be thorough, we also investigated the real date patch corresponding to the highest classification score of approximately 5 (See Fig.~\ref{fig:smica_train_south_test_north_zoom_SMICA}).
+This patch is shown in Fig.~\ref{fig:smica_outlier_location} and is according to our machine learning search the spot in the sky that comes closes to a Hawking point.
+It certainly does not have the clear Hawking point features and is indeed well explained by random fluctuations.

-\textbf{Searching for Concentric Circles Around Anomalies:} The CCC predictions of low variance circles are very qualitative because details would depend on the very complex dynamics of interfering and dissipating gravitational shock waves in the plasma at the moment of decoupling of light (now the CMB) from matter, 378,000 years after the beginning of our universe.
+\textbf{Searching for Concentric Circles Around spots of unusual brightness:} The CCC predictions of low variance circles are very qualitative because details would depend on the very complex dynamics of interfering and dissipating gravitational shock waves in the plasma at the moment of decoupling of light (now the CMB) from matter, 378,000 years after the beginning of our universe.
 Also the Hawking point predictions are very qualitative.
-This led us to a final attempt to find a signature for the CCC hypothesis, namely by consider the identified anomalies as possible Hawking points and search for concentric circles of slightly higher temperatures, or circles of low-variance, around them.
+This led us to a final attempt to find a signature for the CCC hypothesis, namely by consider the identified spots of unusual brightness as possible Hawking points and search for concentric circles of slightly lower temperatures, or circles of low-variance, around them \cite{CCC_Penrose_Gurzadyan}.

-We repeated the low variation circles analysis around the identified anomalies with small steps of 0.2 degrees, assuming that the circles might be thinner than suggested by Penrose.
-We did not find any circles around these anomalies with the currently available CMB data resolution.
+We repeated the low-variance circles analysis around the identified spots with small steps of 0.2 degrees, and did not find statistically significant circles.